Art+Feminism: Events

 Outside the United States, the 2015 event received media coverage at locations including Australia, Canada, Cambodia, India, New Zealand, and Scotland.
+Events continuously grow and take place in countries in various continents all over the world.
 Inside the United States, the event received media coverage at the flagship location in New York, and also in California, Kansas, Pennsylvania, Texas, and West Virginia.

+Annually, many academic institutions in the United States hold Art+Feminism edit-a-thon events, pushing to encourage more women to edit on Wikipedia.
+These edit-a-thon events take place as collective workshops where students are encouraged to meet up together to edit in a collective space, whether in person or through virtual chatrooms.
+Some of these institutions that participate in the Art+Feminism movement include Southern Methodist University, Ohio University, Yale University University of Nevada, and Cornell University.

+Various forms of events are open to being held by anybody, which can include edit-a-thons, panels/conversations, and meet ups.
+These organized events can be held in virtual or in-person formats to encourage accessibility of engagement.
+Each event has its regulated guidelines stated by the organization.
+Events typically concentrate annually in March, which is Women's History Month, but their campaign lasts year-round.

 In 2020, due to concerns from the COVID-19 pandemic, the event was held virtually, via the Zoom video conferencing app.
 In 2021, the Art+Feminism campaign was again made virtual due to COVID-19 concerns.

 Although the project is global, director Kira Wisniewski lives in Baltimore and personally organizes events and collaborations with cultural organizations in that area.

 Content contributed by participants in the editing events is tracked in a coordinating forum on Wikipedia.

 Reception

 In November 2014, Foreign Policy magazine named Evans, Mabey, Mandiberg, Knipel, Howard, and Ptak as "global thinkers" for addressing gender bias on Wikipedia.

+In March 2017, Abigail Cain wrote on Artsy and spoke about how this impactful and powerful initiative helps to incentivize women to come together to become editors and improve articles.
+Cain also notes how Art+Feminism has globally grown as a whole and that Art+Feminism events are being organized by large museums and art organizations.